 IABC Atlanta is a local chapter of the International Association of Business Communicators.
 We represent approximately 300 professional communicators in the metropolitan Atlanta area and reach over a thousand unique marketing, PR, and communications professionals each month through our meetings, social channels, and digital broadcasts.
 Our members include professionals working at Fortune 500 companies, communication agencies, nonprofit organizations, and government agencies, as well as independent writers, freelancers, and consultants.
 People at all stages of professional development are active with IABC Atlanta, but a significant percentage is at manager level or above.
 All have a commitment to continue professional development and a desire to network with other communicators.

 Julie is an animal lover, cancer survivor, and parent of twin boys.
-In her spare time, Julie works as an Integrated Communications Manager at UPS.
+In her spare time, Julie works as a Digital Campaign Manager at UPS.
 Julie has 15+ years of experience in corporate communications aligning synergies, leveraging opportunities, limiting bandwidth, taking topics offline, and other nonsense.
 In all seriousness, Julie is a dedicated professional communicator and active member of IABC.
 She's previously served on the IABC Atlanta board as VP of Finance, is a blue ribbon panel judge, and has received multiple Gold Quill of Excellence awards for her work in communications management.
 Julie has a BA in Communications from Oglethorpe University and an MBA in International Business from Georgia State University.
 She is also a passionate defender of the Oxford comma.